 3. Effortless Weight Loss

-Carnivore promotes satiety, puts you in ketosis, and helps you burn over 300 more calories per day (Sumithran et al. 20135; Ebbeling et al. 20136).
-Since you can combine carnivore like keto easily with intermittent fasting, it can lead to even better weight loss in the long run.
+Like keto, you can combine carnivore easily with intermittent fasting.
+This can lead to even better weight loss in the long run.

 4. Lower Risk of Diabetes